dimidimi00/dimidimi00/README.md

 ### Now that that's done, let's continue with the present.

-Currently I'm working on mini-projects, building my front-end portfolio with vanilla JS, while also dedicating time on studying ReactJS.
+Currently I'm working as a freelance video editor & 2D motion designer, while also dedicating time on studying Javascript & Blender.

 ### 🧰 Languages and Tools